WenSimEHRP/Paiagram-typst/docs/foreign/jgrpp.typ

 - Full loading
 - Unbunching
 - Auto-separation
-- Conditional orders (depends on the condition)
+- Conditional orders (except for conditions that depends on the current time)

 These infrastructure/operations also contribute to the non-deterministic nature of vehicles: